eleda77/eleda77.github.io/docs/vocab_list.md

 **brassica** - a plant of a genus that includes cabbage, turnip, Brussels sprout, and mustard

+**brehon** - one of a class of lawyers in ancient Ireland with power to serve as jurist and referee but without power to enforce decisions

 **brevet** - a warrant that gives a commissioned officer a higher rank title as a reward, but which may not confer the authority and privileges of real rank

 **breviary** - a book containing the service for each day, to be recited by those in orders in the Roman Catholic Church